hasl-sensor/integration/README.md

 - updated: Render the last updated time section

-- timeleft: Show as SL real time with minutes instead of time
+- timeleft: Show as SL real time with minutes instead of time (over 60 mins left also shows time)

    - adjust_times: Calculate time left adjusted to last update (used in conjunction with timeleft)

+   - always_show_time: Always show "2 min (12:22)" instead of just "2 min" for sub hour departures (used in conjunction with timeleft)

 - hide_departed: This can hide already departured